Innovation Strategy

 IP Strategy

 Manages, protects, and leverages intellectual assets for innovation impact.
-Business needs ot have a proactive app
+Business needs ot have a proactive approach

 A plan for handling IP, ensuring protection and utilization align with innovation goals.